BananaJs/Banana/README.md

 2. Another way is to just use the minified application.min.js in a new or existing project.
 The minified version got all functionalities of the Banana framework.

-Read wiki on https://github.com/vivesta/Banana/wiki for more installation help
+See http://www.bananajs.com or Read wiki on https://github.com/vivesta/Banana/wiki for more installation help

 Contributing
 ------------